goodrain/rainbond-docs/README.md

 ## Write Docs

-Want to contribute to the docs?
-See [CONTRIBUTING](CONTRIBUTING.md) for details about setting yourself up and getting started.
+We welcome your contributions to the Rainbond documentation and look forward to your PR.